 Blotched (Tiliqua nigrolutea):

 Blotched blue tongues grow up to 24″ (60 cm) long and tend to have longer lifespans—up to 30 years.
-They are native to southeastern Australia, preferring wet and dry sclerophyll forests, montane woodlands and coastal heathlands for habitat.
+They are native to the southeastern tip of Australia, including Tasmania.
+They prefer wet and dry sclerophyll forests, montane woodlands, and coastal heathlands for habitat.

 Fun fact: T. nigrolutea was identified as among the fossils in the Pleistocene fossil sites at Naracoorte Caves National Park, South Australia, proving that this species has been around for at least 12,000 years!

 Centralian (Tiliqua multifasciata):

 Centralian blueys grow about 15-18″ long, with a short tail, stout body, and particularly large head.
 They are typically gray to light brown in color, with a series of yellow, orange, red, or brown bands crossing the length of the body.
 They also possess very distinct black bands behind each eye.